What is GEO? The Marketer's Guide to Generative Engine Optimization

 Recency and relevance.
 AI models are trained on data up to a certain point, but many now use real-time search to supplement their knowledge.
 Fresh, relevant content can influence recommendations.

-How to start with GEO
+How do you start with GEO?

 Audit your current visibility.
 Ask ChatGPT and Gemini and Perplexity questions your customers would ask.
 See if your brand appears.
 Note which competitors show up instead.
 This gives you a baseline.
 We wrote a full walkthrough on how to audit your brand across AI agents in one day.